Adrian-Muino/Software_Architecture_Fitness_WebApp/README.md

 ## Phase 3:

 Extract and load datasets into MySQL.
 Connect our backend to our RDBMS.
 Review our models to retrieve and transform properly the data.

 ## Phase 4:

 Split the code into a RestFulService & RestFulClient.
-Connect the two servers using REST APIs.
-That would allow both servers to communicate with each other through RestAPI and process the responses accordingly.
+Connect the two servers using REST APIs to allow both servers to communicate with each other through RestAPI and process the responses accordingly.
 Deploy the final version & presentation.